 Crack is produced in the Caribbean and flown straight into the UK.
-Some sources believe that one in 10 Jamaican passengers are smuggling it.

 Cannabis is produced in the Caribbean, where it’s smuggled in via air, although much of it still comes from west Africa and Morocco, transported by road or ship into Europe, and into the UK.

-Written by Martin Burrows
+By Martin Burrows

 A scar isn't always for life.